Witivio/vas-documentation/src/en/chatbot/knowledge/kb.md

 * It is now possible to modify the advanced parameters (category, profile, schedule ...) of a question before entering the answer.
 * Status: Fill in the status of your question and add a tag to facilitate the construction of your chatbot's knowledge base (Ready to be published or validated).
-* Tags: Improve, complete the enswer,...
+* Tags: Improve, complete the answer,...
 It's up to you to determine the use of this feature!

 You can also add tags to your chatbots from the Settings tab > Settings > Bot.